Learning and Predicting from Dynamic Models for COVID-19 Patient Monitoring: Precision Medicine, COVID-19, Statistical Framework to Support Clinical Decisions

-However, the prospective model has a few major short-comings in the context of COVID-19.
-First, the risks of discharge, severe disease and death may be complex functions of the history of past events and biomarkers.
-Finding a parsimonious set of past values to include in the prediction model is non-trivial.
-Second, the clinician wants to know the risk in the near and more distant future.
-Her focus is likely on the worst outcome in the future, not just on tomorrow's outcome.
-The clinician can best serve her at-risk patients by first learning the risks of each outcome and then assessing of when each is likely to occur.
-Third, the "day 0," or time of admission, is not the time of disease onset.
-Each patient has traveled a different path to arrive at hospitalization.
+The prospective approach has a few major short-comings in the context of COVID-19.
+First, the risks of discharge, severe disease and death may be complex functions of the history of current and past biomarkers.
+Finding a parsimonious set of functions of biomarker values to include in the prediction model is a non-trivial task.
+Second, the clinician wants to know the risk in both the near and more distant future.
+Clinicians tell us that their focus is often on predicting the worst outcome in the future, not just on tomorrow's or another day's value.
+Third, day $t=0$ refers to the time of admission not the time of disease onset.
+By day $0$, each patient has traveled a different disease path introducing substantial baseline variability.

-An alternative decomposition that partially addresses these limitations, while introducing others, is what we will refer to as a {\it retrospective model} that uses the time of event to align patients' disease trajectories and is specified as follows:
+An alternative decomposition that partially addresses these limitations, while introducing others, is what we will refer to as a {\it retrospective model} that uses the day of event $T$ to align patients' disease trajectories rather than the day of hospitalization, as follows:

 We can then make predictions based upon the following further decomposition: